pkeilbach/htwg-practical-nlp/docs/lectures/naive_bayes.md

 To avoid this, we can use the logarithm instead.

+!!! warning "Numerical Underflow"

+    Numerical underflow occurs when the result of a calculation is too small to be represented by the computer.

+    This can happen when multiplying many small numbers, because the result gets smaller and smaller with each multiplication.

+    The computer can only represent numbers up to a certain precision, so at some point the result will be rounded to zero.

+    This is a problem and can lead to errors, as we lose information about the probabilities.

 !!! tip

     Because they avoid the risk of numerical underflow and they are way more convenient to work with, **logarithms** appear throughout deep-learning and NLP.